 Visit vicRoads to find out more.

-How to Transfer Car Ownership in Queensland
+How to transfer car ownership in Queensland (QLD)

 To transfer a vehicle’s registration in Queensland, the following process applies: